sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-01_list-of-pancharatra-tantra-s.md

 +++
-title = "List of pA~ncharatraxa0tantra-s"
+title = "List of pA~ncharatra tantra-s"

 +++
 With the muni, the shrI vaiShNava and R’s father we have made a